superapp

 Every parameter is destructured — no wrapper object:

-middleware: async ({ user, db, table, operation, columns, query, input, filter }, next) => {
+middleware: async ({ user, db, table, operation, columns, query, input, where }, next) => {

 ParameterTypeDescription

-userUserSessionResolved session (same as $user.* in filters)
+userUserSessionResolved session (same as $user.* in where clauses)

 dbDrizzleInstanceDrizzle query builder — run any query